shadrackmason-ship-it/PUBG-GAME/README.md

 ##  GAME GUIDE
-A lightweight PUBG GAME GUIDE web page that helps players explore weopons,compare states,and improve gameplay strategy.Built for lerning
+A lightweight ALL GAME GUIDE web page that helps players explore weopons,compare states,and improve gameplay strategy.Built for lerning

 ## FEATURES
 .Search all PUBG  weapons instantly